Secretary of Health and Human Services (HHS)Nominated by Trump: 11-13-2017

 Who is Alex Azar?

-Alex Azar previously worked for big pharma and, before that, served as deputy secretary of the Department of Health and Human Services (HHS) under President George W. Bush.
-Alex Azar has been an outspoken opponent of the Affordable Care Act and its birth control mandate, as well as many other health care programs he’s tasked with leading.
-Since he was confirmed to his position in January 2018, Azar has driven policy changes that reduce access to health care.
+Alex Azar has long been an outspoken opponent of the Affordable Care Act (ACA) and its birth control mandate, as well as many other health care programs he was tasked with leading.
+Before joining the Trump-Pence administration, Alex Azar worked for big pharma and, before that, he served as deputy secretary of the Department of Health and Human Services (HHS) under President George W. Bush.
+Azar was confirmed to his position as HHS secretary in January 2018.
+As HHS secretary, Azar drove policy changes that reduced access to health care.

 “The mission of the HHS is to enhance the health and well-being of all Americans, and this includes the unborn.”